Plantar Fasciitis Treatment Maidstone

 - Shoe inserts (orthotics) - if more aggressive offloading is required.

 With our treatment plan, you can expect the pain to start to settle in 1 to 2 weeks.
 Once the symptoms have resolved we will put in place steps to prevent this issue from ever returning.

-If you are having heel pain that isn't resolving, come and see us for a comprehensive assessment and we can start getting you back to the activities you love!
+If you are having plantar fasciitis that isn't resolving, come and see us for a comprehensive assessment and we can start getting you back to the activities you love!

 New Patient Offer

-Melbourne Podiatry Clinic offer a Gap Free Assessment to new patients.
+Melbourne Podiatry Clinic offer a Gap Free Assessment to new patients in Maidstone.
 This assessment includes a comprehensive history, lower limb assessment, video gait analysis, explanation of our findings and a detailed treatment plan.
 By the end of your free consultation, you will have a clear understanding of what your foot issue is and how it can be treated.

 Terms & Conditions

 - No Gap refers to no out of pocket expense for the first consult for those with extras private health insurance.

 - For those without private health insurance, a fee of $49 applies to the initial consult.